0atman/noboilerplate/scripts/38-autism.md

 - Come up with a plan that could change the situation next time.
 - Test the plan the next time you're in that situation.

-You may take many days to finalise the incident review, as more thought brings triggers and other issues to light, as you think on it.
+You may take many days to finalise the incident review, as more thought brings triggers and other issues to light.

-Let's look at a concrete example that all too many people have experienced.
+Lets look at a concrete example that all too many people have experienced.

 ---